Bet and Attack: Incentive Compatible Collaborative Attacks Using Smart Contracts: Numerical Simulations and Discussion

-From the figure \ref{Fig456}(a), we can observe that the attack-result (i.e., the sum of contributions of attackers in the equilibrium) increases proportionally to the increase in the value of $ \theta $.
-According to this Figure, the square reward scheme attracts significantly more contribution compared to the linear reward scheme with the same value of $ \theta $.
-Considering the square reward scheme for fixed cost factor $ \gamma = 0.35 $ and fixed $ \theta = 1 $ as an example, we can see that the expected attack-result $ e_{tot}^\star $ would be around $ 90 \% $ of the desired attack-result $ e_{th} $.
-Based on the attack cost function, stated in equation \ref{eq2}, launching $ 90 \% $ of the desired attack-result incurs around $ 80 \% $ of the total cost of a successful attack.
-Figure \ref{Fig456}(b) shows that the square reward scheme pays $ 75 \% $ of the considered award and the remaining $ 25 \% $ of the award will be paid for reaching the desired attack-result $ e_{th} $.
-Figure \ref{Fig456}(c) demonstrates that after hitting the desired attack-result, in both rewarding schemes, the fairness-score drops.
+Comparing the impact of reward allocation functions, as Figure~\ref{Fig456}(a) shows the quadratic scheme attracts significantly more contribution than the linear reward scheme with the same value of $\theta$.
+In this scheme, having $\theta = 1$, one can estimate that the expected attack result $e_{tot}^\ast$ would be around $90\%$ of the desired attack result $e_{th}$.
+On the other hand, we observe that the linear reward allocation function takes $\theta$ $\approx$ $1.7$ to attract such contribution however this scheme allocate the rewards fairer compared to the quadratic scheme.
+Moreover, Figure~\ref{Fig456}(b) shows that at that point the quadratic reward scheme pays $75\%$ of the considered award while it costs attackers around $80\%$ of the total cost of a successful attack.
+The remaining $25\%$ of the award will be paid for reaching the desired attack result $e_{th}$.
+As expected, the attack result, the allocated reward to award ratio, and fairness score increase with the increase of $\theta$.
+Therefore, the attack sponsor can condition the attack on a minimum amount of total bet to ensure the success of the attack and a given fairness score.
+Also, Figure~\ref{Fig456}(c) demonstrates that after hitting the desired attack result, in both rewarding schemes, the fairness-score drops which means after this point, the more the total bet, the fairer the allocation will be.

-We further analyzed the effect of increasing $ \theta $, which, in turn, causes an increase in attack-result and, consequently, a growth in the total cost incurred by attackers.
-Figure \ref{Fig7} plots the ratio of the total cost to award when the cost factor (i.e., $ \gamma = \dfrac{Cost(e_{th}}{AW}$) is varied from $ 0.3 $ to $ 0.5 $, and $ \theta $ in each of the values of the cost factor is varied from $ 0.2 $ to $ 2 $.
-From this Figure, we observe that collaboration among attackers has a strong impact on reducing their cost.

-Figure \ref{Fig89}(a) shows that as expected, the required $ \theta $ for providing the incentive of launching a successful attack increases proportionally to the increase in the cost factor $ \gamma $.
-In other words, the points where the curves' slopes in Figure \ref{Fig456}(c) drop to zero are where the attack-result reaches its desired value, and as we can see with the increase in cost factor $ \gamma $, there is an increase in required $ \theta $ to reach these points.
-In Figure \ref{Fig89}(b), the red region denotes the situations that the incentive mechanism satisfies the desirable property of individual rationality.
-Note that decreasing the amount of award $ AW $, causes an increase in both $ \theta $ and $ \gamma $, which in turn can reduce the average profit of attackers and, therefore, may end up decreasing the attackers' participation incentive.

-In Figure \ref{Fig7}, we observe that increasing the number of attackers with a fixed amount of total bet (i.e., accepting smaller bets) decreases the attack-result.
-As shown in this Figure, the required $ \theta $ for providing the incentive of launching a successful attack increases proportionally to the increase in the number of attackers.